MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/try-channels.md

 Perform the tasks in [Provision Omnichannel for Customer Service](omnichannel-provision-license.md) to set up Omnichannel for Customer Service and enable Chat, SMS, social, and voice channels in your organization.

-After a channel is enabled in your organization, you can sign in to the Dynamics 365 organization and select the Customer Service admin center or Omnichannel admin center (deprecated) app to start configuring the channel.
+After a channel is enabled in your organization, you can sign in to the Dynamics 365 organization and select the Customer Service admin center app to start configuring the channel.

 [!INCLUDE[oac-deprecation](../../includes/oac-deprecation.md)]